2006 United States House of Representatives elections in Massachusetts: District 9

+Predictions

 District 10

 This district, the most moderate in the commonwealth, but still decidedly liberal, consists of the South Shore, Cape Cod, and the Islands, along with some southern parts of Metropolitan Boston.
 This district has been represented by Democratic Congressman Bill Delahunt for the past ten years.
 Delahunt, seeking a sixth term in Congress, ran against Republican businessman Jeff Beatty and independent candidate Peter White, whom he was able to crush in the general election.